mgajda/less-arbitrary/towards-better-union.md

 example3_repr =
   HApp ":|:" [HRef "String", HRef "Int"]
 ```
-4. Variant records: *Answer contains either a text message with an user id, or an error.* --
+4. Variant records: *Answer contains either a text message with a user identifier or an error.* --
-    That is can be represented as one of following options:
+    That can be represented as one of following options:

 ``` {.json file=test/example4.json}
 {"message" : "Where can I submit my proposal?", "uid" : 1014}